SMATechnologies/wizards-roundtable-examples/README.md

+# OpCon Wizards roundtable
+This repository will house examples from the various OpCon Wizards roundtable sessions.
+See the different folders for the specific examples from the various roundtables.

+# Prerequisites

-# Project Name
+# Instructions
-Project description

 # Disclaimer
 No Support and No Warranty are provided by SMA Technologies for this project and related material.
 The use of this project's files is on your own risk.

 SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

-# Prerequisites

-# Instructions

 # License
 Copyright 2019 SMA Technologies